 Soletus shoved him.

 Mien sighed contently.
 He scanned the crowd and his gaze landed on two more members of their band.
 Soletus’s cousin, Lyndon, and Tyrus.
 They had come off the dance area and dropped into the seats around the table they occupied.
-There were entertaining two girls.
-Twins as it looked like and were laughing like idiots.
-The two stated to get along well together since they both had a strong interest in girls.
+There were entertaining two girls, twins, and they were laughing like idiots.
+The two started to get along well together since they both had a strong interest in girls.

 “Those two are at it again,” said Mien.

-Soletus glanced over to them briefly and searched around the crowd before stopping.
-Mien followed his gaze and saw Doran off to the side eating a platter’s worth of food and talking to a group of towns’ folk.
+Soletus glanced at them briefly and searched around the crowd before stopping.
+Mien followed his gaze and saw Doran off to the side eating a platter’s worth of food and talking to a group of towns’ folks.

 Soletus then said, “Tyrus figured out why he was added to the roster.”

 Mien had waited a long time to work with Kellas’s band.
-He would not have done it if he knew Doran was going to join up at the same time.
-He remembered the grins dropping off the two cousins’ faces when they saw Doran show up in full gear ready to join them.
-The three of them had avoided each other for the past four years and now they were in the same band.
-When they asked Doran why he was there, the young man told them surly it was none of their business.
+He would not have done so if he knew Doran was going to join up at the same time.
+He remembered the grins dropping off the two cousins’ faces when they saw Doran show up in full gear, ready to join them.
+The three of them had avoided each other since the fight Soletus had with him, and now they were in the same band.
+When they asked Doran why he was there, the young man told them it was none of their business.